Barns Green

 Barns Green is a village in the Horsham district of West Sussex, England.
 It lies on the Billingshurst to Itchingfield road 2+1/2 mi north of Billingshurst.
-It is noted for the annual half marathon race of the same name, held around the end of September.
+The village falls within the parish of Itchingfield and is surrounded by smaller communities of Brooks Green, Dragons Green and Bashurst Hill.

 Barns Green is a rural community, with a village shop and post office, pub, primary school, sports club, campsite, cafe, fishery, village hall, riding school and village green.
 It has a number of locally based community clubs including toddler group, youth club, brownies, amateur dramatics, book club, and several sports clubs.